Freedom At The Mat, Olivia F. Scott

 We are mission-centered, dedicated to women's wellness, and donate 15% of our class & product profits to non-profit organizations that serve underserved women.
 We acknowledge that we will connect with some women, but that some women may not have the resources or mental capacity to seek wellness resources, so we wish to partner with organizations that serve them in various communities in the U.S. presently.
 Our yoga is infused with jazz & inspirational music to appeal to a broader and non-traditional audience.
 We are dedicated to serving all women spanning ages, dress sizes, ethnicity, and urban vs. rural areas.

 I am a creative entrepreneur.
 I am a trained journalist and marketer, I knew NOTHING about product manufacturing and was very nervous about COGS and calculating profits, identifying suppliers, and setting up a product-based business.

 Dean counseled me on how to negotiate with my suppliers, including terms and conditions and pricing.
 He was very critical in helping me set realistic goals and expectations to launch smartly with my limited resources.
 Dean's counsel on the initial order quantity was invaluable and saved me thousands of dollars.
 He also pushed me to create a business plan and helped me stay on top of creating and executing my own marketing plan.

 Dean made himself available to me freely and was very accessible, encouraging, and supportive.
 He has a wealth of knowledge about product-based businesses which he was happy to share with me in plain terms easily understandable to me.

 To start small.
-That you can negotiate your terms, and should establish relationships with multiple suppliers.
-That you really should begin your business with the minimal viable product, set the marketing wheels in motion, and see if you can build a demand before a large initial order quantity.
+You can negotiate your terms and should establish relationships with multiple suppliers.
+You really should begin your business with a minimal viable product, set the marketing wheels in motion, and see if you can build a demand before a large initial order quantity.